lincc-frameworks/python-project-template/paper.md

 Automated testing is critical to ensuring the correctness of code during initial implementation and through ongoing changes.
 Code should be validated by a comprehensive suite of tests including unit tests, which confirm the accuracy of individual functions, and integration tests that ensure end-to-end functionality for supported use cases.
 A comprehensive and automated test suite is an indicator of a trustworthy software package.

 The LF-PPT supports automated testing by configuring several different continuous integration GitHub workflows, that run test suites automatically:

 - at each push or pull request to ensure that changes to the current branch do not break the program’s behavior and
 - in regularly scheduled smoke tests (usually daily) to ensure that the code has not broken due to a change of the project’s code or the behavior of its dependencies.

 ## Documentation

 Thorough documentation of code allows others to use the package more readily and encourages maintainability.
-The LF-PPT supports the use of sphinx[^1] for integration with ReadTheDocs[^2] to automatically render Python docstrings into well formatted documentation alongside manually written documentation.
+The LF-PPT supports the use of sphinx[^1] for integration with ReadTheDocs[^2] to automatically render Python docstrings into well-formatted documentation alongside manually written documentation.
 Additionally, to demonstrate the use of the package in context, the LF-PPT provides automatic rendering of example Jupyter notebooks within the documentation.

 ## Distribution